How to Apply for Graduate Study at URI

 Submitting supplemental materials to the department for review

 Only complete applications will be reviewed.
 Please check with your department regarding deadlines and required admissions test or course prerequisites.
 You must upload all supplemental materials to the online application.
 DO NOT send mail to the Graduate School or your department, as this will postpone evaluation of your application.
 If you are accepted and intend to matriculate into a graduate program, you will be required to provide original official transcripts before your start date.
+If you have received your degree from URI at the time of admission, you do not need to send official URI transcripts to our office.
+If you have a degree in progress at URI at the time of admission, please contact our office when course registration opens after the conferment of your degree.
 Please note that once the university receives documents they will not be returned to you.
 If you have questions about admission requirements, contact the Department.
 DO NOT submit more than one application for the same degree plan.

 A complete application file includes: